Penalties, special teams hurt Pitt in 51-6 blowout loss to Penn State - The Pitt News

 Email This Story

-On a night which included constant rain, chilly temperatures and a persistent wind, the Pitt football team put up a performance to match with the miserable weather.
+On a night that included constant rain, chilly temperatures and a persistent wind, the Pitt football team put up a performance to match with the miserable weather Saturday.

-The Panthers’ rushing attack kept them within one score during the opening half, but an unsightly 14 penalties and repeated special teams mistakes allowed the Nittany Lions to run away with the game in an embarrassing second half.
-The final score, 51-6, marked the largest differential since Penn State beat Pitt 65-9 in 1968.
+The Panthers’ rushing attack kept them within one score during the opening half, but an unsightly 14 penalties and repeated special teams mistakes allowed the Penn State Nittany Lions to run away with the game in an embarrassing second half.
+The final score, 51-6, marked the largest differential in the rivalry since Penn State beat Pitt 65-9 in 1968.

-“I want to apologize to Pitt nation,” Narduzzi said.
+“I want to apologize to Pitt nation,” head coach Pat Narduzzi said.
 “That was not Pitt football.”

 Pitt’s offense began the game by doing something it did just twice last week against Albany — they punted, after gaining six yards on three plays.

-Penn State wasted no time to flash its offensive prowess, with senior quarterback Trace McSorley finding junior tight end Jonathan Holland for a 22-yard gain on the Nittany Lions’ second play.
+Penn State quickly flashed its offensive prowess, with senior quarterback Trace McSorley finding junior tight end Jonathan Holland for a 22-yard gain on the Nittany Lions’ second play.
 Just two plays later, first-year wideout KJ Hamler took a handoff 32 yards down the left sideline for the first touchdown of the game, putting Penn State up 7-0.

-Eventually retaining possession on their own four-yard line, Pitt’s offense continued a night-long trend — breakaway gains on the first play.
-The Panther offensive line opened up another generous hole for Ollison, and the senior ran for 63 yards before the defense could catch up with him.
-Pitt gained 16 more yards from there, setting up Kessman for a 35-yard field goal attempt.

-Kessman missed wide right, keeping the score at 7-6 in favor of the Nittany Lions — and also foreshadowing more Panthers’ special teams struggles throughout the night.

-The next Penn State drive ended quickly when Pitt senior linebacker Quintin Wirginis leveled first-year running back Ricky Slade with a forceful hit, causing a fumble which sophomore defensive end Rashad Weaver recovered.
+Later in the half, Pitt redshirt senior linebacker Quintin Wirginis leveled first-year running back Ricky Slade with a forceful hit, causing a fumble which redshirt sophomore defensive end Rashad Weaver recovered.

-Ollison rattled off four straight carries to the PSU eight-yard line, but the offense eventually faced a fourth and goal situation from the four-yard line.
-Typical strategy would favor kicking the easy field goal, but first-year holder Jake Scarton suffered a previous injury which left the Panthers’ field goal unit scrambling.
+Ollison rattled off four straight carries to the PSU eight-yard line, but the offense eventually faced a fourth-and-3 situation from the four-yard line.
+Typical strategy would favor kicking the easy field goal, but redshirt freshman holder Jake Scarton suffered a previous injury that left the Panthers’ field goal unit scrambling.

 This time the Nittany Lion defense was ready, and stuffed Ollison in the backfield.
 What could have potentially been a 9-7 lead remained a 7-6 deficit for the Panthers.